 "Yo te quiero dar", La Mosca Tse-Tse

-As already mentioned above, the Argentine fans are famous for adapting famous songs and turning them into stadium chants by changing the lyrics.
+As already mentioned above, the Argentine fans are famous for adapting famous songs and turning them IGNORE INTO stadium chants by changing the lyrics.
 On this occasion, it is the fans of Boca Juniors, who took this song from the Argentinian group La Mosca Tse-Tse for its festive rhythm so similar to other songs from roving bars.
 The lyrics of this song do not suffer major changes in the football version because it seems written for that purpose, even if it has not been, because the lyrics are more love than anything else.

 "El pibe de mi barrio", Dr. Krápula